-In addition to our MSc/MFA programme, the Dance Science Department is constantly involved in undertaking research.
+In addition to our educational programmes, the Dance Science Department is recognised as an international leader in the fast-growing area of research.

 We collaborate with external organisations to provide consultancy in areas such as investigating dance within community settings, optimising performance health, and devising performer-specific training.

 Through a variety of scientific methodological approaches the Dance Science department explores quantitative and qualitative aspects of dance training and performance and investigates the impact of dance on areas of health and well-being among other populations.